PhilippHGerber/textf/README.md

 ## Supported Formatting

-Textf supports the following formatting syntax:
+Textf supports the following inline formatting syntax, similar to a subset of Markdown:

 | Format        | Syntax                       | Result            |
 | ------------- | ---------------------------- | ----------------- |